HARP: Hallucination Detection via Reasoning Subspace Projection: Conclusion

 \section{Conclusion}

 In this study, we introduced HARP, a novel hallucination detection method that leverages only reasoning information as input features, achieving high detection accuracy while maintaining strong robustness.
 First, we showed that the hidden state space admits a direct-sum decomposition into a semantic subspace and a reasoning subspace, and that the Unembedding layer can effectively separate these two components.
 Building on this, we applied singular value decomposition to the parameters of the Unembedding layer and, following the Eckart–Young–Mirsky theorem, approximated $W_{unemb}$ with its best rank-$k$ approximation $W_k$.
 Setting $k=d \times 95\%$, we identified basis vectors for both the semantic and reasoning subspaces that align with empirical observations.
+Furthermore, we empirically validated that the reasoning subspace effectively captures intermediate reasoning information through the Reasoning Patch experiment detailed in Appendix~\ref{sec:Verification}.
 Finally, HARP constructs an accurate and efficient hallucination detector by using the projections of hidden states in the reasoning subspace as input features.
 Experiments show that HARP significantly outperforms existing mainstream hallucination detection methods and maintains robustness under distribution shifts across datasets.
 In addition, we present a proof-of-concept demonstration of hallucination mitigation using our framework in \autoref{sec:hallucination-removal} and aim to inspire future research in this direction.